GabrieleGiuseppini/Floating-Sandbox/Sources/README.md

 Depends on nothing else.

-## OpenGL
+## OpenGLCore
 *Platform-specific* (probably)

-Utility code on top of OpenGL, such as OpenGL library loading and initialization, and slightly-higher-level helpers on top of OpenGL.
+Utility code on top of OpenGL, such as OpenGL library loading and initialization, ARB loading, and slightly-higher-level helpers on top of OpenGL.

 Depends on _Core_.